 2. Same-path static file takes precedence

-How to spot it: ls public/ for files that conflict with rewrite sources.
+How to spot it: ls -R public/ (or your build output dir) for files whose path collides with a rewrite source.

 {